 We were schooled in legal analysis.
 We were taught to obtain discovery, to investigate the facts and file motions to suppress when appropriate.
 We were encouraged to create a story.
 We’re taught to develop a case theory and support it with appropriate themes.
 We create trial notebooks and other devices to keep organized.
 We know how to give an opening statement and a closing argument.
 Nevertheless, where do we find the best, the most persuasive case for our new client?
 How do we build a story which is internally consistent?
 How do we construct a theory integrating all the facts the fact-finder will believe, a theory uniting the entire case into the most plausible and persuasive explanation of the facts as possible?
-In short, we must learn to think deeply and creatively.
+In short, we use creative thinking to help us think deeply.

 Trial practice is largely a battle of ideas.
 The more ideas we generate the better chance we have of discovering the winner, the idea that strikes a responsive chord with judge or jury.
 Consequently, we need a system to generate ideas – a system of creative thinking.
 This is brainstorming.
 Brainstorming is a form of creative thinking with two very important components.
 First, the goal of brainstorming is to develop as many hypotheses, theories, interpretations, inferences, and explanations as possible.
 In other words, the defense lawyer strives to develop the maximum number of ideas explaining how the litigated event occurred.
 Second, the evaluation of those ideas must be postponed.
 Otherwise, the lawyer’s evaluation may hinder the free thinking necessary for maximizing the number of ideas.
 Generate ideas first, evaluate ideas later.